wireshell/wireshell/docs/commands/field.md

 (7 in set)
 ```

-List all fields including system/permanent fields which are not shoen by default.
+List all fields including system/permanent fields which are not shown by default.

 ```sh
 $ wireshell field:list --all